paintparty/devtools-console-customizer/README.md

-# Chrome Devtools Console Customizer
+# Devtools Console Customizer
-This is a Chrome extension for customizing the font and background-color of the Chrome DevTools Console.
+This is a Chrome extension for customizing the font and background-color of the DevTools Console.

 <br>